 Visited 1993.
 Childhood memories here as well.
 Loved the warmth and love for detail in the park.
 Recalling a long slide in a vintage tower.
 Wouldn't be fair to rate since it's all clouded by recollections from the schooldays.

 Visited 2011.
-Desolate, old fun fair in the center of Budapest.
+Desolate, old funfair in the center of Budapest.
 Prides itself on having on of the world's oldest operating carousels.
-Hurrah.
-Please put it in a museum and close the rest down.

 Visited 2013.
 Essel World's water park adjacent to the amusement park is not bad in fact.
 Featuring nice tube rapid slides leading through the jungle (this is the way Equarius Water Park should have been done), Swiss-made slide towers and a busy, small, themed wave pool.
 This one will keep Essel World alive after Adlabs opens.

 Visited 2012.
-Part for Ancol Dreamland.
+Part of Ancol Dreamland.
 Less well-kempt than Waterbom Jakarta.
 Offers the usual lost city theming and features a big pool in its center.
 Ok to visit.